mgxd/nibabies-fitng2021/presentation.md

 --

-We should get something resembling this:
+We will get an output similar to this:

 ```bash
 RUNNING: docker run --rm -e DOCKER_VERSION_8395080871=20.10.6 -it \